casualshammy/prosody/README.md

 - Based on the well-established XMPP server [Prosody](https://prosody.im/).
 - Configured to achieve a 100% score on the [XMPP Compliance Tester](https://compliance.conversations.im/).
 - Audio/video call support: the image includes a configured STUN/TURN server [coturn](https://github.com/coturn/coturn).
 - Unencrypted connections between clients and the server are prohibited.
-E2E encryption is mandatory.
+E2E encryption is [optionally] mandatory.
 - Minimal setup: only the absolute minimum configuration is required.

 ## Running the Server